Skip to content

 A Spiritual Application for Our Lives:

 John Leland is an oft-forgotten leader in the formation of America.
 This famous Baptist evangelist was a staunch defender of religious freedom.
 The First Amendment exists in large part due to Leland’s staunch defense of religious liberty.
 In the early days of the colonies, state-organized religion was extremely common.
-Many states had stated-enforced and funded religion.
+Many states had state-enforced and funded religion.
 Leland saw the devastation this adulterous relationship between church and state brought.
 Therefore, John Leland resolved to wield his influence and pen to guard against the fusion.

-Leland was not against Christian influence in Government – far from it.
+Leland was not against Christian influence in government – far from it.
 He was active in government and participated in Christ-honoring government functions often.
 Yet, Leland understood the corruption that follows as the civil government seeks to enforce adherence to Christ’s commands.
 He was far more worried about the corruption that occurred when church and state were joined than ministers losing taxpayer paychecks.
 The work of Christ will always move forward when wrought by Christ’s power.
 As Leland put it, “True religion can, and will prevail best, where it is left entirely to Christ.”

 John Leland contended with the growing idea that people should be forced to participate in religious activity to keep morality high.
 Leland thoroughly rejected this idea.

-[Muhammed] called in the use of the law and sword, to convert people to his religion; but Jesus did not — does not.
+“[Muhammed] called in the use of the law and sword, to convert people to his religion; but Jesus did not — does not.
 It is the duty of men to love God with all their hearts, and their neighbors as themselves; but have legislatures authority to punish men if they do not?
 That it is the duty of men, who are taught in the word, to communicate to him that teaches, is beyond controversy; but that it is the province of the civil law to force them to do so, is denied.”

-As a passionate evangelist, John Leland spent hours in prayer for lost souls.
-He labored in the Word of God and sought to preach it all through the land.
-As much as Leland longed for men to live for Christ, he understood that the arm of flesh will never accomplish the Holy Spirit’s work in human hearts (Jeremiah 17:5).
-Instead of asking our government to enforce Christ’s commands, we ought to be declaring Christ’s call for salvation.
+Instead of demanding that our government enforce Christ’s commands, we ought to declare Christ’s call to salvation.
 God chooses to work through His people.
 The Lord established the Church to accomplish His work.
 Righteous laws are a fruit of people seeking to obey God’s laws (Proverbs 14:34).
 No politician will set this nation on course.
 The hope of the nation is the people of God; the hope of God’s people is never the nation.

 A Suggestion for Further Reading…